hamishmaritz/MyLearnings/README.md

 If you pass by value, you'd be giving your teacher a copy of your report.
 They would make edits, markup the paper, and assign you a grade.
 All this happens without your copy ever being touched.
 Passing by reference is only having one copy of the report and turning that in.
 When you get it back, it will be marked up and in a different state than when you last saw it.

+> Passing by reference is only having one copy of the report and turning that in.
+When you get it back, it will be marked up and in a different state than when you last saw it.

+A slight improvement to this analogy might be that instead of turning in your report, you actually turned in a link to your report on Google Drive.
+The link is a reference to the contents of the report, and when the teacher access it and makes it changes it changes the original object.

+**Good Definition:**
+Passing an object by value is like texting your teacher a link to your google doc.
+Passing it by reference is like giving your teacher a Google doc with a link to the report.
+With pass by value, the teacher can edit your report, assuming the object itself is mutable.
+With pass by reference, the teacher could replace your report with am entirely different one.

 **Further In Depth**:

 A class is actually pass by value.
 The value it passes is essentially a pointer.
 A pointer is a value that represents a location in memory.
 When you modify a normal parameter in a function with the assign operator =, youre only changing the value of that parameter - not the original object that was passed through.